luispagliaro/sheldon_comics_collection/README.md

 - Filter comics by genre: by default the option 'Show all' it's checked.
 But it is possible to filter comics by genre just by clicking the 'Filter by genre' dropdown and then selecting a genre.

+- Share comics to social networks: the comics can be shared to Facebook, Google+ or Twitter.

 - Comics display: the comics are all displayed in the main page.
-We can see information related to them like name, genre, quantity, a picture, a description, also see an image and a video gallery, and share it on facebook.
+We can see information related to them like name, genre, quantity, a picture, a description, also see an image and a video gallery, and share it on Facebook, Google+ and Twitter.

 - Adding, modifying and deleting comics: when adding a comic you have to input the name, genre (here you have the option to add a new genre), description, quantity, the youtube videos URL (one per line, example: https://www.youtube.com/watch?v=hbPaaXGAGkg), and the images to be submitted, all the fields are required.
 When modifying a comic, the same fields are required, to change the current images you have to check the 'Change images' checkbox in order to enable the image input.
 To delete a comic just click the delete icon that appears when hovering a comic.

+- Log in to social networks: logging in to Facebook and Twitter will allow publishing a message when a comic is added, modified or deleted.
+Google+ API doesn't allow to post messages, so logging in to Google+ is a feature implemented only for the course purposes.

 ### Other features